szymonrucinski/szymonrucinski/README.md

 ## 🤓 Introduction
 I am a Machine-learning engineer specialized in NLP and CV.
 I am huge cloud enthusiast!
 Doing my best to stay competetive and eager to learn new stuff.
 For me programming is just a tool for executing my high-level ideas.
-After hours I make YouTube videos 🎥, personal projects and of course run and train road-cylcing 🚴‍♀️🏃‍♂️
+After hours I make YouTube videos 🎥, personal projects and of course run and train road-cycling in the Swiss Alps 🚴‍♀️🏃‍♂️

 ## 👨‍🔬 My expertize
 - Natural Language Processing (Machine translation 🇰🇷🇩🇪, Text generation, Chatbots, Multi Label Classification for text)